 - At the 2012 Video Games Unplugged concert in Melbourne, a real-time version of this was done for the segment featuring the final round of a SoulCalibur V tournament.
 Impractical But Awesome.

-- This is not strictly limited to video games.
-This technique is used in a lot of rides at Disney Theme Parks.
+- This technique is used in a lot of rides at Disney Theme Parks.
 For example, the "It's a Small World" ride has speakers throughout the course, with each set playing a different arrangement of the theme.

 - The Haunted Mansion and Ariel's Undersea Adventure use this too.
 Hidden speakers nearby various show elements (i.e., the singing busts, Sebastian, the Graveyard Band, or the saxophone-playing fish) will play a synchronized loop of just that element.